 Local Governing Body

-In June 2019 The Federation became part of The Ivy Education Trust.
+In June 2019 schools became part of The Ivy Education Trust.
 The Board of Trustees is the accountable body for the performance of all the Academies (the individual schools) in the Trust.
-The Federation Governing Board is now known as the Local Governing Body (LGB).
+The Governing Board is now known as the Local Governing Body (LGB).
 The LGBs in the Trust have statutory responsibilities together with those delegated to them by the Trust Board, with the Trust Board holding the ultimate legal accountability.

 The Local Governing Body has three core functions: